microweber/microweber/README.md

 1. Log in to GitHub
 2. Fork the Microweber repository
-3. Make your changes and submit pull request
+3. Make your changes
+4. Submit a pull request